Thepradnya01/Email-Spam-Detection-System/README.md

 - 👋 Hi, I’m The_pradnya01
-- 👀 I’m interested in Coding, Web Development and AI.
+- 👀 I’m interested in Coding, Web Development and AIML.
-- 🌱 I’m currently learning DSA and Web Development.
+- 🌱 I’m currently Practicing DSA and Web Development.
-- 💞️ I’m looking to collaborate on ().
+- 💞️ I’m looking to collaborate on new projects.
-- 📫 How to reach me: instagram- @pradnya_skulkarni
+- 📫 How to reach me: instagram- @pradnya_637
+-

 <!---
 Thepradnya01/Thepradnya01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.